hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 Most lab members have 1-1 meetings with the PI, fortnightly, that last 55 minutes.
 These guidelines are intended to be "as simple as possible" to make these meetings most pleasant and productive.

 * The lab member takes notes and sends a summary to PI later on the day of the 1-1 meeting.
 Notes should begin "1-1 meeting notes [date]".
-(By email or slack?
-To discuss)
+Email is the preferred delivery method.
 * Meeting starts by discussing progress on agreed priorities and action points from previous meeting.
 * Meeting includes reviewing lab notebook, or other data/analysis/writing/slides, as appropriate.
 * For wet lab workers, the lab notebook (RSpace) should be updated before the 1-1 meeting.